Narik-tech/NarikChess/README.md

 # Current Limitations
 - Local play only.
 - No check or checkmate detection.
 A player wins by capturing the enemy king.
+- No Castling
+- No En Passant
+- No Promotion

 # Build Structure
 - All variants are implemented as mods in a **Mods** folder, separate from the main build.